21 May 2020

 For instance, the testing team may want to test whether the software provides the desired result or not.
 It would feed the data into the system and execute it.
 It would then analyze the result and decide if the expected results have been obtained.
 The software should at least deliver the intended results without any hiccup.
 After all, this was the basic purpose of creating it and it must fulfill that.

 Conversely, it should not deliver unexpected, unusual or extreme results in case non standard input is passed to it.
-There must be sufficient test data to test the negative scenario as well.
+There must be sufficient test data management to test the negative scenario as well.
 This is to ensure that the software keeps performing smoothly even in case the end user enters wrong information while using it or chooses to do that deliberately in order to toy with the system.

 Whether real production data or synthetic data should be used for testing purposes, experts are divided over it.
 There are specific scenarios in which each one of them fits the bill.
 For instance, in case of narrowly focused tests, synthetic data works better.
 However, production test data works better if close simulation of the real system is desired while testing.
 In many cases production data is duly masked before using it for testing.